-A field trial measured the impact of a CLOC in Bangladesh and found that it increased productive investments that were similar to index insurance but without the up-front cost.
+A research team tested the impact of a CLOC in Bangladesh4 and found that it generated increases in productive investments that were similar to index insurance but without the up-front cost.
 In that study, the CLOC was restricted to long-time, well-trusted borrowers.